-The implied consent DUI law says that you must consent to a chemical test or risk losing your license if an officer suspects you of driving under the influence.
+To clarify, the implied consent DUI law states you must consent to a chemical test.
+Furthermore, if you don't comply, you could lose your license if suspected of driving under influence.

-Think of it as a deal you made with the State that issued your drivers license, and a deal you make with any state the moment you get behind a wheel or mount a motorcycle.
-You agreed that if an officer suspects you of driving under the influence of alcohol (or sometimes drugs), you have given your consent for them to take a chemical test from you to determine you blood alcohol level.
+Moreover, think of it as a deal you made with the state that issued your drivers license.
+Therefore, a deal you make with any state the moment you decide to drive any vehicle.
+If suspected of a DUI, you give consent to determine your blood alcohol level.

-As the name suggests, the consent is implied and not explicit.
+As the name suggests, the consent implied and not explicit.
 This means that you can always refuse to cooperate and take the test by withdrawing your consent.
-The implied consent statutes that are part of state DUI law spell out the penalties and drawbacks of withdrawing your consent and refusing to participate in chemical testing.
+The implied consent DUI law statutes spell out the penalties for refusing (withdrawing consent) to participate in chemical testing.

-In a nutshell, if you withdraw your consent you will lose your license, typically for a one year period for a first refusal.
-If you do, then, depending on the state, the officer may still have an opportunity to get a search warrant from a judge to take your blood, thereby getting around your non-consent.
+In a nutshell, if you withdraw your consent you will lose your license.
+Typically for a one year period for a first refusal.
+If you do, depending on the state, the officer may still have an opportunity to get a search warrant from a Judge to take your blood.
+Thereby getting around your non-consent.

-If you refuse a chemical test, or if the officer alleges that you did because either the machine didn't work or you weren't being cooperative, you typically have a right to request a hearing to ask an administrative law judge at the DMV to review the facts of the case and reverse the license suspension.
+If you happen to refuse a chemical test.
+Moreover, if the officer alleges that you did because either the machine didn't work or you weren't being cooperative.
+You typically have a right to request a hearing to ask an administrative law judge at the DMV to review the facts of the case and reverse the license suspension.